 Automate your networking

 The main reason many people attend conferences is to meet other folks in the same line of work.
-But in 2019, who wants to collect a huge stack of business cards and then sort through them post-event?
+But who wants to collect a huge stack of business cards and then sort through them post-event?

 Instead, many people turn to business card scanner apps.
 Simply pull out your phone, snap a pic, and optical character recognition pulls the person's information off their card.